The World Cup Runneth Over

 This Week’s Photo

 Pelican representatives at the Rugby World Cup 2018, San Francisco.
 Standing L-R: James Hinkin, Tim Lew, Preston Gordon, Steven Fenaroli, Phil Akroyd.
 Sitting: Lee Bryant.
 James Hinkin and Preston Gordon acted as timekeepers.
-Tim Lew, Preston Gordon, Steven Fenaroli, Phil Akroyd and Lee Bryant acted as In Goal Judges and Assistant Referees.
+Tim Lew, Steven Fenaroli, Phil Akroyd and Lee Bryant acted as In Goal Judges and Assistant Referees.

 For the Senate